JiscaH/sequoiaExtra/imputator/readme.md

 This program imputes (fills in) missing SNP genotype data using a pedigree.
 Neither the pedigree nor the SNP data is assumed to be error-free.

-Each SNP is treated completely independently, for programs that use information from linked SNPs see e.g. Beagle or AlphaImpute.
+Each SNP is treated completely independently; for programs that use information from linked SNPs see e.g. Beagle or AlphaImpute.